Rehearsals are contracts.

 Stop playing.

-One key component to the rehearsal is the conversation, instruction and questions in between songs.
-If someone is still playing their instrument, it’s not easy to discuss things.
-I know it’s a hard habit to break – I’m a culprit myself.
-But, one great ground rule is to stop playing when the music stops.
+One key rehearsal component is the conversation, instruction, and questions between songs.
+If someone is still playing their instrument, discussing things is difficult.
+I know it’s a hard habit to break – I’m a culprit.
+However, one excellent ground rule is to stop playing when the music stops.
 On a side note, this also applies to the time frame before a worship service begins.
-We don’t need noodling, tinkering or jamming as people are arriving.
+We don’t need noodling, tinkering, or jamming as people arrive.